SQCU/verifiers/README.md

 math_train_qw3_0.6b.py has very peculiar results that demand further study;

-particularly, it is revealed that tool-calling is far more easily learned through the suggested training template... than use of the answer output formats needed for score-based verification! this is a surprising or perhaps even stunning result, and suggests further development of continuous, soft, overlapping, or curriculum verifiers in further experiments.
+particularly, it is revealed that tool-calling is far more easily learned through the suggested training template... than use of the answer output formats needed for math-correctness-score-based verification! this is a surprising or perhaps even stunning result, and suggests further development of continuous, soft, overlapping, or curriculum verifiers in further experiments.

 ### End fork notes!